 - weather: overcast; cloudy, rain w/ some heavy, cool, windy (E/SE/ESE)

 - campsite: cove/point about 180m from Echo Rock; 1 x 4 person barely plus possible 2 x 2 person sites; hammocks possible.

-As we got close to Echo Rock another rain shower – this one lasted about a half-hour, just long enough to make any examination of the rock face for pictographs impossible.
+As we got close to Echo Rock, another rain shower.
+This one lasted about a half-hour, just long enough to make examining the rock face for pictographs impossible.
 The channel between the island and the mainland also acted as a funnel for the SE wind.

 We got a peak of Echo Rock as we paddled toward where we thought the campsite was – i.e. on the inside of the small bay in the map image below.
 We were not seeing anything and ended up paddling along the bay to the north end before returning to the south end.
 There was the campsite we had somehow missed!

 The east-facing site is perhaps 150 – 200 meters from Echo Rock and sits about 10′ (3 m) above the water.
 There is some room up top for a couple of two-person tents.
 Our space-gobbling 4-person MEC Wanderer requires more than we could find up top so we set it up in a clearing below.